MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

 Table view controllers are the easiest way to use table views because they do a lot of the necessary table view setup for you.
 Table view controllers are instances of the `UITableViewController` class and, similar to table views, can be created programmatically or in Interface Builder.

-The table view controller in the starter project was created in Interface Builder, we will want to be able manipulate it with code.
+The table view controller in the starter project was created in Interface Builder, but we will want to be able manipulate it with code.
 This is very common situation when building iOS apps, so Interface Builder provides a way to link our table view controller with controlling code.
 To do this, we will use a feature of Xcode called *custom classes*.
 We want to set the custom class of our table view controller to *ListNotesTableViewController*.
 The *ListNotesTableViewController* class was included in the starter project and can be found in the `ListNotesTableViewController.swift` file.

 > [action]
 Set up the code connection by selecting the table view controller in your storyboard.
 (Note that when you have successfully selected the table view controller, it will be outlined in blue.)
 Click the *Identity inspector* icon, and set the *Class* field to *ListNotesTableViewController*.